alishakodibagkar/MumbleMelody_Longitudinal_Baseline/protocol/README-en.md

 <section>
   <div class="text" style="padding-top: 1rem">
     <h3>Materials Needed</h3>
-    <br>1) Additional browser-supporting device with a microphone (used to conduct this session)
+        1) Apple device to use the Mumble Melody app
-    <br>2) Apple device to use the Mumble Melody app
+     <br>2) Additional browser-supporting device with a microphone (used to conduct this session)
     <br>3) Wired headphones (shipped to you for the study)
     <br>4) Lightning-to-headphone jack adapter (shipped to you for the study)
   </div>